A Brief History of Hungerford

 The connection with John of Gaunt:

 Through the 11th to 14th centuries the manor of Hungerford passed between the Crown and various Duchies of Leicester and Lancaster.
 In 1351 it was in the ownership of Henry, Duke of Lancaster, who married Isabel of Beaumont.
 Henry died in 1361 leaving no sons, but two daughters, Maud and Blanche.
-Maud inherited the estates, but died childless on 10 April 1362: and the manor of Hungerford, along with many other estates, passed to her younger sister, Blanche, wife of Edward III's fourth son, John of Gaunt.
+Maud inherited the estates, but died childless on 10 April 1362: and the manor of Hungerford, along with many other estates, passed to her younger sister, Blanche, wife of Edward III's third son (surviving to adulthood), John of Gaunt.
 This date is therefore of some interest to Hungerfordians.

 The connection with John of Gaunt is remembered today in the naming of some important buildings, such as the John of Gaunt Inn and John o'Gaunt School, and also streets, including Lancaster Square arid Lancaster Close.